ELEKTRONN/ELEKTRONN/doc/Pipeline.rst

 After you set up the configuration and run ``elektronn-train``:

 	- The configuration file is parsed and some consistency checks are made (but not every possible combination of anything...).
-From the architecture parameters a :py:func:`net.netutils.CNNCalculator` object is created (this checks the architecture and gives a list of valid input sizes, from which the closest is chosen automatically).
+From the architecture parameters a :py:func:`elektronn.net.netutils.CNNCalculator` object is created (this checks the architecture and gives a list of valid input sizes, from which the closest is chosen automatically).
 	- A save directory is created, the ``cwd`` is set to this directory, the configuration file is copied to a ``Backup`` sub-directory in the save directory.
-	- A :py:class:`training.CNNData.CNNData` object is created.
+	- A :py:class:`elektronn.training.CNNData.CNNData` object is created.
 All CNN relevant architecture parameters (input size, offsets, strides etc.) are passed over, such that suitable patches for training can be created.
 The data is read from disk into (CPU-)RAM.
 The required RAM is approx. (number of training image pixels) * 32bit + (number of training label pixels) * 16bit.
 The sub-processes for don't copy the data, so using the does not increase the physical RAM usage a lot.
 	- The CNN is created and the training functions are compiled.
 Compilation of the gradient can take up to several minutes the first time.
 For subsequent runs, parts of the binaries are cached and compilation becomes significantly faster.
 	- The training loop starts.
 In each iteration:
 		* From the whole training data set a batch is created by sampling random locations in the image arrays and "cutting" patches from these locations.
 The patches are augmented randomly according to the configuration.